Non-real zeros of derivatives: Sufficient conditions for the UHWV property

-from which (\ref{wv1a}) follows. $\Box$ \begin{lem} Let $g = g_1/g_2 $, where $g_1, g_2$ are real entire functions, with no common zeros.
+from which (\ref{wv1a}) follows. $\Box$ \begin{lem} Let $g = g_1/g_2 $, where $g_1, g_2$ are real entire functions, with no common zeros and finitely many non-real zeros.
 Assume that $g_2$ has finite lower order, but $g$ has infinite order.
 Then $L = g'/g$ satisfies the hypotheses of Theorem \ref{thm1AA}, and hence the conclusions of Lemma \ref{mainwvlem}. \end{lem} \textit{Proof.} The logarithmic derivative of each $g_j$ has a Levin-Ostrovskii factorisation \cite{BEL,LeO}

 in which: $\phi_j$ and $\psi_j$ are real meromorphic functions; $\phi_j$ has finitely many poles; if $g_j$ has finitely many zeros then $\psi_j \equiv 1$; if $g_j$ has infinitely many zeros then (\ref{LeOrepgj}) is obtained by applying Lemma~\ref{lemlevost} in conjunction with Rolle's theorem, in which case $\psi_j(H) \subseteq H$.
 Since $g_2$ has finite lower order, (\ref{C1}) and the lemma of the logarithmic derivative give